This success story will explore the career journey of Lucy Inskip, who gradu

 Your marketing strategy affects the way you run your entire business.
 Your whole business strategy depends on its success.

 If you're not sure where to start, you've come to the right place.
-Here's an effective marketing strategy example, and tips on how to approach it.
+Here's an effective marketing strategy example, and tips on how to approach it when working as a marketer.

 If you need help hiring the best graduate talent in the country, head over to our employer page!